workflowhub-eu/about/How-to-find-and-retrieve-workflow(s)-from-WorkflowHub.md

 # How to find and retrieve workflow(s) from WorkflowHub?

 ### How to search for workflows
-You can find and retrieve any workflow from Workflow Hub by:
+You can find and retrieve any workflow from WorkflowHub by:
 * Clicking on the “Discover” icon in the main page

 or